BelledonneCommunications/linphone-sdk/README.md

 You can use linphone-sdk in your Windows UWP app with the UWP mode.
 Win32 application can use the Windows Store mode in order to be publishable in Windows Stores.
-The Windows Bridge mode is built by using `-DCMAKE_TOOLCHAIN_FILE=../cmake-builder/toolchains/toolchain-windows-store.cmake`.
-It is only for x86 build.
-You will find all libraries in linphone-sdk/desktop.
-Add `-DENABLE_CSHARP_WRAPPER=ON` to generate the C# wrapper.
+The Windows Bridge mode is built by using the `windows-store` preset instead of the `windows` one.
-The UWP mode is built by setting the option `-DLINPHONESDK_PLATFORM=UWP`.
+The UWP mode is built by using the `uwp` preset instead of the `windows` one.
 If `-DLINPHONESDK_UWP_ARCHS` is not used, x86 and x64 will be build.
-All libraries will be in linphone-sdk/uwp-x86 or linphone-sdk/uwp-x64

 Then, you can inject directly all your libraries that you need or package the SDK in a Nuget package.